Zekke-e/Smartlight_UWB/README.md

 - [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/)
 - [iPhone 12 Pro](https://support.apple.com/kb/SP831?locale=pl_PL)

 In this project I used [SDK](https://www.qorvo.com/products/p/DWM3001CDK#evaluation-tools) developed and maintained by Qorvo manufacture, what enables in easier development of application.
-Additionaly with tools from [Segger](https://segger.com/) like for e.g. j-Flash, and apple Xcode
+Additionaly with tools from [Segger](https://segger.com/) like for e.g. j-Flash, and apple Xcode.
+For iOS application I decided to use Qorvo example project which I extended to use MQTT client using CocoaMQTT library.

 > [!NOTE]
 > for easier development I added a docker enviroment which automates building binary: